openAFT/adaptfx/MANUAL.md

 sf_stepsize: float
     stepsize of the sparing factor stepsize. sf_prob_threshold': float
-    probability threshold of the sparing factor occuring. inf_penalty : float
+    probability threshold of the sparing factor occuring which defines the range of sparing factors. inf_penalty : float
-    infinite penalty for certain undesired states. plot_policy : int
+    define infinite penalty for undesired states
+    choose arbitrarily large compared to highest occuring reward. plot_policy : int
     starting from which fraction policy should be plotted. plot_values : int